NS2-BDT/CommunityBalanceMod/docs/index.md

   - Restricted to max 1 of each kind
   - Are able to use ink, echo and healwave without a hivetype
   - Access to a new ability with the corresponding hive type (3 tres, 10 sec cooldown)
-    - Umbra(Crag): Cast Umbra on all Structures in healrange
+    - Umbra(Crag): Cast Umbra for 5 seconds on all Structures in healrange
-    - Hallucinations(Shade): Create 5 moveable hallucination Structures for 120 seconds
+    - Hallucinations(Shade): Create 6 moveable hallucination Structures (whip or shade likelier) for 120 seconds
     - Stormcloud(Shift): Increase alien movement speed by 20% for 9.5 seconds
     - Frenzy(Whip): 2x attack speed and 4x movement speed for 7.5 seconds (no hivetype needed)

 ### Whips
   - Fully matured whips attack without infestation